ToCalibrate/Interest_Rate_Model/docs/evolution.md

 E_{Q}\left(e^{-\int_{t}^{T} r(u)du} \right)
 $$

-While in HJM, we assume the bond price no longer depends on a static short rate, but a dynamic forward rate that is evolving based on the tenor.
+While in instantaneous forward rate models, we assume the bond price no longer depends on a static short rate, but a dynamic forward rate that is evolving based on the tenor.

 $$
 e^{-\int_{t}^{T} f(t,u)du}
 $$

-This difference leads to
+This difference leads to the generalized formula of HJM framework named after Heath–Jarrow–Morton.

 $$
 df(t, T) = \alpha (t, T)dt + \sigma(t, T)dW(t) \hspace{0.5cm} \text{(HJM 1991)}
 $$

 Under risk-neutral & no-arbitrage, $$f(t, t)$$ in HJM is equivalent to $$r(t)$$ in Hull White.
-This forward looking characteristic enables the calibration of swaption prices.
+This forward looking characteristic enables us to calibrate swaption prices using Hull White under HJM framework.

 ### Market Models